dockovpn/dockovpn/README.md

 | `dev` | Development build which contains the most recent changes from the active development branch (master) |

 ### Container commands
-After container was run using `docker run` command, it's possible to execute the following commands using `docker exec` command.
+After container was run using `docker run` command, it's possible to execute additional commands using `docker exec` command.
 For example, `docker exec <container id> ./version.sh`.
 See table below to get the full list of supported commands.

 | Command  | Description |
 | :------: | :---------: |